duleorlovic/tips/index.md

 `%y+` copy all lines to clipboard
 ~~~

 * using vim inside irb or rails console with gem [interactive_editor](https://github.com/jberkel/interactive_editor).
-You can write your code and insert byebug/debuger/pry in rails code, and start hunting for bugs
+Its usefull since you can paste only limited number of chars to irb line.
+Now you can write your input data in file/ruby code and insert byebug/debuger/pry in rails code, and start hunting for bugs

 Heroku
 ===